blockbasenetwork/node/README.md

     "ActivePublicKey": "", // The public key for the active permission key "SecretPassword": "secret", // The secret passphrase that will be used when choosing candidates to produce a sidechain "MongoDbConnectionString": "mongodb://localhost", // MongoDB connection string
-    "MongoDbPrefix": "blockbase" // A prefix that will be used in all created MongoDB databases },
+    "MongoDbPrefix": "blockbase", // A prefix that will be used in all created MongoDB databases "PostgresHost": "localhost", // The postgresql host address "PostgresUser": "postgres", // The postgres user name to use for the connection "PostgresPort": 5432, // The port to use in the postgres connection "PostgresPassword": "blockbase", // The password for the user used "EncryptionMasterKey": "f3e7frm53rmyb6bn9jbyeopkgyz3jcwotexdfgnexbcjyz8sswwo",
+    "EncryptionPassword": "qwerty123"
+  },
   "NetworkConfigurations": {
     "LocalIpAddress": "127.0.0.1", // The IP address that other producers will connect to